smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 There are three events that SASP processes:

  1. receiving a SASP packet from the communication peer
  2. receiving a packet from a higher level protocol (HLP packet)
+ 3. receiving a request from a higher level for nonce variable part

 7.1.
 Receiving an HLP packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A packet from a higher level protocol is received.
-After this packet is encrypted and authentication data is added using a new nonce, a resulting SASP packet is to be passed to the communication peer (using underlying protocol).
+A packet from a higher level protocol is received together with a nonce VP.
+After a received nonce VP is ensured to be numerically greater than NLS, this packet is encrypted and authentication data is added using a new nonce based on a received nonce VP, a resulting SASP packet is to be passed to the communication peer (using underlying protocol).

 7.2.
 Receiving a SASP packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^